mitin001/blog/2026/01/06/modern-operating-systems.md

 * "Patterson et al. defined RAID as Redundant Array of Inexpensive Disks, but industry redefined the I to be ‘‘Independent’’ rather than ‘‘Inexpensive’’ (maybe so they could charge more?)."
 * "The use of redundant information that has no actual value is common in Windows."
 * "Having multiple calls that do almost the same thing is characteristic of Windows."
+* On Chromebooks: "A system that runs a full Linux stack, and a Chrome browser, is not exactly anorexic."

 # Next